MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/defender/m365d-remediation-actions.md

 > - [Como as ameaças são remediadas em dispositivos](../defender-endpoint/automated-investigations.md)
 > - [Ações de ameaças e correção no email & conteúdo de colaboração](../office-365-security/air-remediation-actions.md#threats-and-remediation-actions)

-A tabela a seguir resume as ações de correção atualmente suportadas no Microsoft 365 Defender:
+A tabela a seguir resume as ações de correção atualmente suportadas no Microsoft 365 Defender.

 |Ações de correção de dispositivo (ponto de extremidade)  |Ações de correção de email  |
 |:---------|:---------|